ARMmbed/mbed-os-example-blinky/README.md

 (Note: To see a rendered example you can import into the Arm Online Compiler, please see our [import quick start](https://os.mbed.com/docs/mbed-os/latest/quick-start/online-with-the-online-compiler.html#importing-the-code).)

 1. [Install Mbed CLI](https://os.mbed.com/docs/mbed-os/latest/quick-start/offline-with-mbed-cli.html).
+1. From the command-line, import the example: `mbed import mbed-os-example-blinky`

-1. Clone this repository on your system, and change the current directory to where the project was cloned:
+1. Change the current directory to where the project was imported.

-    ```bash
-    $ git clone git@github.com:armmbed/mbed-os-example-blinky && cd mbed-os-example-blinky
-    ```

-    Alternatively, you can download the example project with Arm Mbed CLI using the `import` subcommand:

-    ```bash
-    $ mbed import mbed-os-example-blinky && cd mbed-os-example-blinky
-    ```

 ## Application functionality